-- 10. Candidates who fail to complete satisfactorily a prescribed assessment on account of illness or other good cause at the time prescribed shall be required to submit themselves for assessment at the next available opportunity, and shall be permitted to count the result of that assessment towards progression. - 11.
+- 10. Candidates who fail to complete satisfactorily a prescribed assessment on account of illness or other good cause at the time prescribed shall be required to submit themselves for assessment at the next available opportunity, and shall be permitted to count the result of that assessment towards progression and programme award. - 11.
 In no circumstances shall any candidate be permitted to submit themselves for assessment in any element more than twice.
-If the failure is the result of absence or non-submission for any other cause, the candidate shall be awarded a grade of NP (equivalent to a grade of G3) for the assessment concerned and will also be required to resit. - In no circumstances shall any candidate be permitted to resit a course more than once.
-Resits for projects/dissertations are only permitted for candidates who achieve a marginal fail (E1, E2, or E3).
-The grades that can be awarded for a reassessment will be either RP, for a pass, or RF, for a fail. - 12.
-In order to be eligible to take a resit, a candidate must hold a valid class certificate.
+If the failure is the result of absence or non-submission for any other cause, the candidate shall be awarded a grade of G3 for the assessment concerned and will also be required to resit.

+In no circumstances shall any candidate be permitted to resit a course more than twice.
+Resits are not permitted for the project/dissertation.
+If a candidate fails the project/dissertation then they will not normally be allowed a further opportunity for reassessment.
+The grades that can be awarded for a reassessment will be either RP, for a pass, or RF, for a fail.

+- 12. In order to be eligible to take a resit, a candidate must hold a valid class certificate.
 The validity of a class certificate is limited to the academic year in which it is awarded and to the academic year immediately following. - 13.
 In exceptional circumstances, at the recommendation of the exam board, an external examiner may confirm at the exam board meeting the award of a Masters to a student notwithstanding a marginal fail in up to 30 credits.
 Should the external examiner confirm the award of a Masters the student will be awarded up to 30 Level 3 credits to bring the total number of credits to 180.
 This may only be considered if all of the following apply: - (a) The student must have gained passes in courses amounting to 150 credits at Level 11 - (b) The student must have a grade point average equivalent of at least C3 - (c) The student must have either had MC or GC in their first opportunity to sit the course and marginally failed the resit first attempt or have marginally failed their first attempt at the course and had MC or GC for the resit diet.
 The next available opportunity for the student to resit the course is not until the next academic year following completion of the programme.
 A marginal fail is called as a grade of either E1, E2, or E3.